 We have witnessed in recent years a growing commitment by both citizens and local governments around the province to limit greenhouse gas emissions.
-To date, 151 B.C. communities, representing over 90% of British Columbians, have signed the British Columbia Climate Action Charter since it was presented at the 2007 Union of British Columbia Municipalities annual convention.
+To date, 175 B.C. communities, representing over 93 per cent of British Columbians, have signed the British Columbia Climate Action Charter since it was presented at the 2007 Union of British Columbia Municipalities annual convention2.
 This level of support across communities for climate action is an important step towards creating a greener British Columbia.